Also available in PDF format.

 |Critical||9.0 - 10.0|

-The CVSS v3.1 vector string is a text representation of a set of CVSS metrics.
-It is commonly used to record or transfer CVSS metric information in a concise form.
+The CVSS v4.0 vector string is a text representation of a set of CVSS metrics.
+It is commonly used to record or transfer CVSS metric information in a concise and machine-readable form.

-A vector string should contain metrics in the order shown in Table 15, though other orderings are valid.
+A vector string must contain metrics in the order shown in Table 23, every other ordering is invalid.
 All Base metrics must be included in a vector string.
-Temporal and Environmental metrics are optional, and omitted metrics are considered to have the value of Not Defined (X).
+Threat, Environmental, and Supplemental metrics are optional, and omitted metrics are considered to have the value of Not Defined (X).
 Metrics with a value of Not Defined can be explicitly included in a vector string if desired.
-Programs reading CVSS v3.1 vector strings must accept metrics in any order and treat unspecified Temporal and Environmental as Not Defined.
+Systems that produce or consume CVSS v4.0 vector strings must do so in the following order and treat unspecified Threat, Environmental and Supplemental as Not Defined.
 A vector string must not include the same metric more than once.